sumnicky99/WK2-CODECHALLENGE/README.md

 #### By *Sumeya Mohamed*

 ## Description
-It's a webpage that solves 3 code challenges .
+It's about solving 3 code challenges .

 ## Installation
 You use git clone to be able to download the documents in the GitHub